ernavdeepkr/ernavdeepkr.github.io/content/en/blog/python_memory_management.md

 - **id() function**

-As can be seen, the function only takes one parameter and returns the object's identity.
+As in the above example, the function only takes one parameter and returns the object's identity.
 This identification must be unique and constant throughout the object's existence.
 The id() value of two objects with non-overlapping lives may be the same.
-If we compare this to C, they are the memory address; in Python, they are the unique id.
-In Python, this function is commonly used internally.
-Because Python optimizes memory usage by allocating the same object reference to a new variable if the object already exists with the same value, y = x will construct another reference variable y that will refer to the same object.
+If the object already exists with the same value, then it will construct another reference variable that will refer to the same object.

 - Now, let’s change the value of x and see what happens.